 In this video, I am on-site with a bore.

 Bore water, meaning groundwater that has been accessed by drilling a bore into underground water storages and pumping it to the surface.

 Just as in this video, you can have a bore on your property, but also, a lot of capital cities are now starting to utilise it as a source of water for their water distribution network.

 The government top up the dams with bore water and what happens, as a result, is that you get a lot of calcium coming into your house that over time, strips your body of minerals and eats away at the tapware.

 Depending on where you are, it's generally acidic and can have a lot of mineral in it but it can also have other contaminants like iron and other heavy metals.

 We've got customers all across Australia that have fallen very sick from drinking water that wasn’t suitable for drinking.

 Before you drink water from a bore, it is best to get it tested.

 We have customers that call up and say:

-The truth is, we can sell you 15,000 dollars worth of water filtration equipment, and the water will come out the other end beautiful and clean.
+The truth is, we can sell you $15,000 worth of water filtration equipment, and the water will come out the other end beautiful and clean.
 But this is a shotgun approach because you are trying to remove everything out of the water, so there are no nasties in it.